 “In a future that will be very unpredictable, we want a buffer,” Doug Smith, Yellowstone’s senior wildlife biologist and leader of the Yellowstone Wolf Project, told NatGeo.

-Alongside elk, Yellowstone’s beaver are also benefitting from the wolves’ return.
+Alongside elk, Yellowstone’s beavers are also benefitting from the wolves’ return.

 There was once just a single beaver colony in the park.
 Overhunting the gray wolves removed the elk’s main predator, which caused their numbers to explode.
-The following winters, the elk scoured Yellowstone’s forests clean of young willow, aspen and cottonwood plants that beaver also depended on.
-The beaver’s numbers thinned until th wolves were reintroduced in 1995.
+The following winters, the elk scoured Yellowstone’s forests clean of young willow, aspen, and cottonwood plants that beaver also depended on.
+The beaver’s numbers thinned until the wolves were reintroduced in 1995.

 Today.
-Yellowstone park is home to nine beaver colonies, and more are on the way.
-It may take years more to fully understand thee importance wolves play in this ecosystem, but naturalists are happy to see these critical species flourish.
+Yellowstone Park is home to nine beaver colonies, and more are on the way.
+It may take years more to fully understand the importance wolves play in this ecosystem, but naturalists are happy to see these critical species flourish.